Concepts

 OCI Registries

-GitOps is an operational framework using Git as the single source of truth for declarative infrastructure and applications.
+GitOps uses Git as the single source of truth for declarative infrastructure and applications.

-Argo CD is a declarative GitOps continuous delivery tool with a web UI for visualizing application state.
+Argo CD provides declarative GitOps with a web UI for visualizing application state.
+See documentation, concepts, and Application CRD.

-SOPS (Secrets OPerationS) is an editor for encrypted files supporting multiple key management backends.
+SOPS (Secrets OPerationS) edits encrypted files with multiple key management backends.
+See documentation, age encryption, and SOPS with Flux.

 Key Management Systems